-I do not mean dating around (just had to clarify, or my bf might have some questions ;).)
-I mean set up dates with the people you care about in your life to help you manage your time better.
+I do not mean dating around (just had to clarify, or my husband might have some questions ;).)
+I mean set updates with the people you care about in your life to help you manage your time better.
 A massive stressor for me used to be getting numerous calls throughout the night and feeling like I needed to take them all.
 By the time I got done talking to Grandpa, Mom, Dad and my best friend in Miami, it was already time to go to bed.
 So, I switched to setting updates with each of them.
 This isn’t to say I don’t answer my phone when someone calls but is to say that I have a more organized, dedicated way of talking with each of them so I can give them my full attention and still carve out some time for myself in the night.

 Use ‘Do Not Disturb’

 This button is magical.
 I use it ALL OF THE TIME.
-I currently have it set up on my phone, so no calls or text messages interrupt me when it’s turned on unless certain people (family/bf) call me twice in a row.
+I currently have it set up on my phone, so no calls or text messages interrupt me when it’s turned on unless certain people (family/husband) call me twice in a row.
 They are all aware of this so they know to call twice if it’s an emergency.
 When I am doing yoga or meditating, I always have this turned on so I can make sure to get some quality self-care time, but also not miss anything if there is an emergency.

 Develop A Nightly Routine